BCDigLib/processProquest/README.md

 php index.php processProquest.ini
 ```

-> An optional configuration file can be given as the second argument.
+> Note: An optional configuration file can be given as the second argument.
 If you leave out this configuration argument then the script will look for a default "processProquest.ini" file.

 ## Debug